Telling your admissions story

 How does this solution address the original issues?

-The form being intimidating: By having a progressive experience where a user is focusing on only one question at a time, we lessen cognitive load and intimidation.
+Form intimidation: By having a progressive experience where a user is focusing on only one question at a time, we lessen cognitive load and intimidation.
 Instead of processing 8 questions at once, users are only processing the question in front of them.

 Not taking narrative into account: In making the form sections reflect the user journey from high school through the application process, the aim is to have college users think about their journey as a whole and take the opportunity to open up about it.
 Telling your admissions story is built right into the design of the form.